alasdairforsythe/tokenmonster/python/README.md

 ### Multithreading

 To tokenize a batch in parallel, you can pass a list of strings to `tokenize` and they will be tokenized in parallel by `tokenmonsterserver` and returned together.
 However, multithreading within Python, for example with Hugging Face `datasets` `.map(num_proc=8)` or similar is **not currently supported** and will result in an error.
-For now, use batches instead of Python multithreading.
+I will implement a clean solution for multithreaded access in the near future, but for now, use batches instead of Python multithreading.

 .
 ## Full Documentation